 COTHEN's first fixed station transmitter near Memphis, Tenn., became operational in 1985.
 The Blue Lightning Operations Center was the first command office and its marine vessels were the first tactical platforms to have COTHEN radios.
 This initial deployment proved so successful that COTHEN grew to include all U.S. Customs aircraft.

 This national/international network is comprised of land-based, fixed station transceiver systems, remote command and control systems, marine mobile systems, airborne mobile systems, transportable transceiver systems and many special purpose ancillary systems controlled by cellular switching technology.
 Each system that comprises COTHEN is specifically designed to support tactical law enforcement officers.
 The network is completely frequency adaptive and employs voice type 1-3 encryption.
 COTHEN is a primary means of long-range communications for many agencies.

-COTHEN now provides communications support for hundreds of aircraft, marine interdiction vessels, command offices, and numerous agencies including the U.S. Coast Guard, Drug Enforcement Administration, Border Patrol, Army, Navy, and Joint Interagency Task Forces.
+COTHEN now provides communications support for hundreds of aircraft, marine interdiction vessels, command offices, and numerous agencies including the U.S. Coast Guard, Drug Enforcement Administration, Border Patrol, Army, Army National Guard, Navy, and Joint Interagency Task Forces.